scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 The S in SCION, indeed, stands for scalability.
 The architecture proposes a design that is scalable both in the control plane and in the data plane (as described later in the document).

 Many research efforts have analyzed whether such properties could be achieved by extending the existing Internet architecture.
-But as described in the following paragraphs, tradeoffs between properties would be unavoidable when exclusively relying on or extending existing protocols.
+As described for each core component in the following paragraphs, tradeoffs between properties would be unavoidable when exclusively relying on or extending existing protocols.

 # Minimal Stack - Core Components
 To establish end-to-end connectivity, SCION relies on three main components.

 * Data plane: it carries out secure packet forwarding, providing path-aware inter-domain connectivity.

 * Control plane: it performs inter-domain routing by discovering and securely disseminating path information.

 * PKI: it handles cryptographic material and provides a unique trust model.

 Each SCION AS deploys all of the three components above.
 Implementations of all of the above components are deployed in production (e.g., they are in use within the SSFN, the Swiss Finance Network).
-There are commercial implementations (including a high performance data-plane).
+There are commercial implementations (including a high performance data plane).

 When a packet is sent through a SCION network, it is forwarded between ASes by SCION data plane.
 It authenticates packets at each hop.
 The control plane is responsible for discovering and disseminating routing information.
 Path discovery is performed by each autonomous system (AS) thanks to an authenticated path-exploration mechanism called beaconing.
 SCION end hosts query their respective AS control plane and obtain authenticated and authorized network paths, in the form of path segments.
 End hosts select one or more of the end-to-end network paths, based on the application requirements (i.e., latency).
 End hosts then craft SCION packets containing the end-to-end path to the destination.

-The control plane relies on the Control-Plane PKI (CP-PKI) for authentication (e.g., of path segments).
+The control plane relies on the control-plane PKI (CP-PKI) for authentication (e.g., of path segments).
 SCION's authentication mechanisms aim at protecting the whole end-to-end path at each hop.
 Such mechanisms are based on a trust model that is provided by the concept of Isolation Domains (ISDs).
 An ISD is a group of Autonomous Systems that independently defines its own roots of trust.
 ISD members share therefore a uniform trust environment (i.e., a common jurisdiction).
 They can transparently define trust relationships between parts of the network by deciding whether to trust other ISDs.
 SCION trust model, therefore, differs from the one provided by other PKI architectures.
 The motivation behind this design choice is clarified in {{pki}}.

 The following paragraphs look at each component individually.
-Rather than describing how each component works, they focus on each component's required dependencies and properties provided to other components.
+Rather than describing how each component works, they focus on each component's dependencies and properties provided to other components.
 The idea is to try to think of each component as a black box, and look at its "inputs" and "outputs".

-TODO: I'm not so sure about the naming for each component: I used Required/provided, but maybe input/outputs would be more immediate to understand?

-## Authentication - SCION PKI {#pki}
+## Authentication - SCION CP-PKI {#pki}
 SCION's control plane messages and path information are all authenticated.
-This helps it avoiding some of the obstacles to deployment mentioned in {{RFC9049}}, where several path-aware methods failed to achieve deployment because of lack of authentication or lack of mutual trust between end hosts and the intermediate network.
+This helps SCION avoiding some of the obstacles to deployment mentioned in {{RFC9049}}, where several path-aware methods failed to achieve deployment because of lack of authentication or lack of mutual trust between end hosts and the intermediate network.
-The verification of messages relies on a public-key infrastructure (PKI) called the Control-Plane PKI or CP-PKI.
+The verification of messages relies on a public-key infrastructure (PKI) called the control-plane PKI or CP-PKI.
 It consists of a set of mechanisms, roles, and policies related to the management and usage of certificates, which enables the verification of signatures of, e.g., path-segment construction beacons (PCBs).
 A detailed specification of the PKI is available in {{I-D.dekater-scion-pki}}.

 ### Provided to Other Components
+The PKI makes trust information available to the control plane through two elements:

-*Trust Root Configuration (TRC)*: The PKI provides well-defined per-ISD trust policies, in the form of a per-ISD Trust Root Configuration (TRC).
+* *Trust Root Configuration (TRC)*: The PKI provides well-defined per-ISD trust policies, in the form of a per-ISD Trust Root Configuration (TRC).
 The TRC contains the ISD trust roots, and it is co-signed by multiple entities in a multilateral process called voting.

-*AS certificates*: For each Autonomous System that is part of an ISD, the PKI provides an AS certificate that is used by other components for authentication.
+* *AS certificates*: For each Autonomous System that is part of an ISD, the PKI provides an AS certificate that is used by other components for authentication.
 It also provides a validation path up to the ISD trust root.

-SCION PKI comprises an optional extension called DRKey, which enables efficient symmetric key derivation between any two entities in possession of AS certificates.
+SCION CP-PKI comprises an optional extension called DRKey, which enables efficient symmetric key derivation between any two entities in possession of AS certificates.
 Such symmetric keys are used for additional authentication mechanisms for high-rate data-plane traffic and some control messages.
 As authentication based on digital signatures only scales well for relatively low message rates, using symmetric keys makes sure that the performance requirements for the high message rate of the data plane can be met.
 For more information, refer to the extension draft {{I-D.garciapardo-drkey}}.